Can’t Make a Decision: Look at Your Decision Tree: Decision Questions

-One of the things I’ve been teaching has been how to breaking decisions into their smallest parts.
-A few years ago I used the system and it worked.
-I moved from Canberra to Brisbane and it was example of how simple gig decisions can be.
+One of the things I’ve been teaching has been how to break decisions into their most minor parts.
+A few years ago, I used the system, and it worked.
+I moved from Canberra to Brisbane, and it was an example of how simple gig decisions can be.

 Make a Decision

 The first thing I did was to decide that I would move.
-I asked myself, “Will I move?”.
-It was a yes/no answer and the answer was obviously YES.
-The next question was “Where to?”, this was easy too, SE Qld.
+So I asked myself, “Will I move?”.
+It was a yes/no answer, and the response was obviously YES.
+The next question was “Where to?” this was easy, too, SE Qld.

-So, here you are with a major decision.
+So, here you are with a significant decision.
 It could be anything.

 “Shall I go for that new job?”